 Recognizing the need for change and knowing how to make that change successful are two very different skills.
-Strategy is key—but, where to begin?
+Change management strategy is key—but, where to begin?
 It all starts with understanding what types of organizational change you’re making.

 What is Organizational Change?

 Organizational changes are those that have a significant impact on the organization as a whole.
 Major shifts to personnel, company goals, service offerings, and operations would all be considered forms of organizational change.
 It’s a broad category.

 Before you can design your change management game plan, determine the type of organizational change you’ll be making.
 Once you figure that out, you can execute the right change management plan for the best possible results.
 Knowing the type of organizational change will also help you choose the right change management tools.

 Organizational change is a business necessity.
 Employees leave, and new employees are hired, new teams and departments are created as the company grows, and businesses adopt new technology to stay ahead of the curve.